particle-iot/docs/src/content/reference/discontinued/software/firmware-xenon.md

 Note that advertising data is limited to 31 bytes (`BLE_MAX_ADV_DATA_LEN`), and each block includes a type and a length byte, so you are quite limited in what you can add.

-The first two bytes of the company data are typically the [company ID](https://www.bluetooth.com/specifications/assigned-numbers/company-identifiers/).
+The first two bytes of the company data are typically the unique company identifier assigned by the Bluetooth SIG.
 You need to be a member of the Bluetooth SIG to get a company ID, and the field is only 16 bits wide, so there can only be 65534 companies.

 The special value of 0xffff is reserved for internal use and testing.